bowman2001/perplexdoc/content/doc/appendix/config/securityyaml.md

     pre: security
 ---

-The configuration file contains the security settings for the Perplex Documentation.
+The configuration file contains the security settings for this project.
 {.p-lead} <!--more-->

 {{< highlight yaml "linenos=true" >}}